telefonicaid/thinking-cities/docs/topics/data_calculation.md

 }
 ```

-would generate an update action
+would generate an update action:

 ```
 {